 - Educators may print unofficial copies of their license.
 Select the Check license status and history, make a payment link, on their ELAR Home page.
 Scroll to the bottom of the Inquiry - Activity Summary page.
 Click on View/Print button.

 - Educators may request hard-copies of their license(s) by selecting the Request a Duplicate License option ($25.00) on their ELAR Home page or by submitting a hard-copy request form, found in our Forms & Resources section.

 - Districts may verify the license status of an educator by using their Administrative functions in ELAR.

-- Districts can utilize the Licensure Status Drop Box through the ESE Security Portal.
+- Districts can utilize the Licensure Status Drop Box through the DESE Security Portal.

 How do I select a requirement path when applying online?

 If this is your first time applying for a particular license type (i.e., Preliminary, Initial, Professional, Temporary) or license category (i.e., teacher, specialist teacher, administrator, professional support personnel) you will most likely fall under a general requirements path.
 Typically, if you are adding an additional license, you will look for the path indicating that you are an educator adding an additional license in a new field (e.g., English, mathematics, history) and/or grade level and choosing the path with the most current year.
 If you are coming from another state and are applying for an Initial license, you would generally look for the path for educators qualifying for reciprocity.